-Before you arrive to study your program at the International Study Center, you may have some questions about what to expect when you arrive on campus, and what it is like living in Bellingham.
+Before you arrive to study your Global Pathway Program at the International Study Center, you may have some questions about what to expect when you arrive on campus, and what it is like living in Bellingham.

 Let us help you get ready with helpful tips, packing lists, and a check list of important tasks to complete to prepare for studying abroad.